Cathwyler/MagicRemoteService/README.md

 ### Possible Improvement
 - I already tried Node.js net (TCP) for the main data exchange to get ride of the WebSockets exchange protocol, but using service on TV had really poor performance compared to WebSockets.</br>
 - I didn't try to use a dedicated mouse and keyboard driver to reproduce mouse and keyboard input.</br>
 - I already tried to use system and user service but due to Windows security the input could not be properly reproduced.
-A dedicated driver should fix it.</br>
+A dedicated driver should probably fix it.</br>
 - Find a way to detect focus in TextBox control on Windows to automatically pop up the LG WebOS keyboard.</br>

 ## Installation